Honoring our legacy: Commemorating Belgium’s World War II liberation

-United States Army Garrison Benelux members participate in a World War II commemoration ceremony in Cendron, Belgium Sept.
-2, 2024.
-USAG Benelux leadership and color guard members joined Belgian Allies to recognize the 80th anniversary of the liberation of Belgium and honor the service and sacrifices of U.S. soldiers, Belgian forces and members of the Belgian Resistance to free Belgium from Nazi tyranny in September 1944.
+CHIÈVRES, Belgium — U.S. Army Garrison Benelux Soldiers visited several communities during the first days of September to commemorate the 80th anniversary of Belgium’s liberation during World War II.
+In the cities and towns of Mons, Cendron, Rumes, Saint-Remy and Monceau-Imbrechies, garrison leaders and color guard members joined Belgian Allies in honoring the service and sacrifices of U.S. soldiers, Belgian forces and members of the Belgian Resistance to free Belgium from Nazi occupation.

+The anniversary events memorialized the sacrifices of the U.S. Soldiers and Airmen who fought in the skies and on the ground to liberate Belgium, often paying the ultimate sacrifice to defend freedom in a foreign land far from home.
+U.S. Soldiers from the 9th Infantry Division were the first Allied liberators to arrive from France, crossing the Belgian border near Chimay on Sept.
+2,1944 and making their way to Mons, the first large city in Belgium to be liberated from Nazi occupation.

+The commemoration events drew a wide range of Belgian and American participants, to include USAG Benelux Commander Col. Patrick Hofmann, Command Sgt.
+Maj.
+Malcom Coley, a dozen Benelux color guard Soldiers, Belgian and American officials, local community members and Family members of U.S. Soldiers who served in Belgium during the war.

 |Date Taken:

-Note: Editor's Note: The following story is a part of USAG Benelux’s “Honoring our Legacy” series in which we tell stories of World War I, World War II, the formation of the North Atlantic Treaty Organization (NATO) and alliance achievements throughout the decades